cpsintegrationlab/depth_clustering/README.md

 ./lidar_visualizer dataset_path
 ```

 Note: any resulting output JSON files would be stored under the provided `dataset_path` folder.
+Two example datasets are provided under the `data` folder.